The Jarring Collection

 The collection contains a representative selection of many genres.
 Besides reflecting the Eastern Turkestan society and culture with classic and folk literature, Islamic religious manuscripts, judicial and historic documents, manuals of medicine, trades and mysticism etc., the collection also includes many items from the activities of the Swedish Mission in Eastern Turkestan.

-Törnvall, Gunilla, From Khotan and Kashghar (pdf)
+Törnvall, Gunilla, From Khotan and Kashghar (PDF, 0,5 MB, new tab)